Introduction to Certificates

 -

-Data parsed from the certificate using ZCrypto: an open-source, Go-based, cryptographic library
+Data parsed from the certificate using ZCrypto: an open-source, Go-based, cryptographic library.

 -

-Trust information from major root stores such as Apple, Google Chrome, Microsoft, and Mozilla NSS
+Trust information from major root stores such as Apple, Google Chrome, Microsoft, and Mozilla NSS.

 -

-Learn more about certificate transparency and its effect on the Censys Certificates repository
+Submission information from Certificate Transparency (CT) logs.
+Learn more about certificate transparency and its effect on the Censys Certificates repository.

 -

-Lint results describing non-conformance to the X.509 standard using the ZLint library
+Lint results describing non-conformance to the X.509 standard using the ZLint library.

 -

-Data about Censys collection and observation during scan
+Data about Censys collection and observation during scan.

 Censys parses the contents of each certificate and provides them as searchable fields in an object called parsed